mchav/mchav.github.io/_posts/2025-09-07-rewriting-dataframes-for-microhs.md

 title: Rewriting dataframes for MicroHs
 ---

-## My fondness for Haskell alternatives
+## My fondness for alternative Haskells

 It's often said that the best way to learn a programming language (or programming in general) is to make things that you actively use.
 After I first learnt Haskell, I thought it natural to try and make something I'll use in my day-to-day life.
 An idea of what to make almost immediately sprang up in my head.
 Because I spent most of my college years travelling with the university's debate team, I thought it would be cool to make a simple countdown timer with large bold text and changing colours that I'd use to time my speeches.